Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Proof of Proposition

 \end{proofcase}

-\begin{proofcase} For $\lambda=\order{\frac{1}{L}}$, we will construct a specific example, under which our method will have to incur exponential time cost with respect to $L$ in order to achieve a sufficiently small MSE.
+\begin{proofcase} For $\gamma=\order{\frac{1}{L}}$, we will construct a specific example, under which our method will have to incur exponential time cost with respect to $L$ in order to achieve a sufficiently small MSE.

 We consider a special VQA algorithm, the ans\"atz consists of a layer of $R_Z$ gates acted on each qubit, a layer of $R_X$ gates acted on each qubit and $L-2$ layers $R_X$ gates acted on the first qubit, shown in Fig.~\ref{ap:prop:fig:ansatz}.
-The initial state is set as $\rho=\ketbra{0}{0}^{\otimes n}$, and the Hamilton $H=Z_1+Y_1$, the cost function is defined as Eq.~\eqref{eq:define_L}.
+The initial state is set as $\rho=\ketbra{0}{0}^{\otimes n}$, and the observable $O=Z_1+Y_1$, the cost function is defined as Eq.~\eqref{ap:eq:define_L}.
+The noise channel is set as depolarizing channel $p_x = p_y = p_z = \frac{\lambda}{4}$ and we get $\lambda=\order{\frac{1}{L}}$

 If we truncate noisy cost function for $\abs{s}\leq L$, the approximate cost function can be expressed as:

 Before considering the difference between $\widetilde{\mathcal{L'}}$ and $\widehat{\mathcal{L}}$, we first consider the noiseless situation.
 The unitary on the first qubit can be expressed as :